Arts, Culture and Heritage

 As Singaporeans get more globalised, dialect cultures are gradually forgotten.
 However, there are still heroes in Singapore who help to preserve local dialect culture, and encourage the re-discovery of what it means to be a Chinese Singaporean.
 Watch this video compilation by the Singapore Chinese Cultural Centre to learn more about Singapore’s five main dialect groups.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound

-Language: Chinese/Various Chinese Dialects
+Language: Chinese/ Various Chinese Dialects

 Find out more here.